 - Muscle cramps.
 People receiving dialysis tend to have muscle cramps.
 Early research shows that taking biotin by mouth might reduce muscle cramps in these people.

 - Lou Gehrig's disease (amyotrophic lateral sclerosis or ALS).

 - Nerve pain in people with diabetes (diabetic neuropathy).

 - Other conditions.

-Side Effects & SafetyBiotin is LIKELY SAFE for most people when taken by mouth appropriately or when applied to the skin as cosmetic products that contain 0.0001% to 0.6% biotin.
-Biotin is well tolerated when used at recommended dosages.
-It is POSSIBLY SAFE when given as a shot.
+When applied to the skin: Biotin is LIKELY SAFE for most people when applied to the skin as cosmetic products that contain up to 0.6% biotin.

 An inherited condition in which the body cannot process biotin (biotinidase deficiency): People with this condition might need extra biotin.